ParrotSec/linux-parrot/Documentation/filesystems/fscrypt.rst

   to 32 bits and is placed in bits 0-31 of the IV.
 The inode number (which is also limited to 32 bits) is placed in bits 32-63.

+- With `IV_INO_LBLK_32 policies`_, the logical block number is limited to 32 bits and is placed in bits 0-31 of the IV.
+The inode number is then hashed and added mod 2^32.

 Note that because file logical block numbers are included in the IVs, filesystems must enforce that blocks are never shifted around within encrypted files, e.g. via "collapse range" or "insert range".